ruby-cute/ruby-cute/examples/g5k-tutorial.md

 We will first reserved two nodes located in two different Grid'5000 sites in deploy mode and we will ask for two routed VLANs.
 Once the nodes are ready an environment will be deployed and the application iperf will be install in all nodes.
 Then, we will perform some network measurements among the nodes.
-Finally, we will query KWAPI using G5K metrology API for getting the network traffic generated during our experiment.
+Finally, we will query the KWAPI using the G5K metrology API to get the network traffic generated during our experiment.

 This experiment has the following requirements: